ROCm/rocm-examples/AI/MIGraphX/Quantization/Running Quantized ResNet50 via MIGraphX.md

 This example walks through the dynamo Post Training Quantization (PTQ) workflow for running a quantized model using torch_migraphx.

 ## Prerequisites

-You must follow the installation instructions for the torch_migraphx library in [Readme.md](https://github.com/Rmalavally/rocm-examples/blob/develop/AI/MIGraphX/Quantization/Readme.md) before using this example.
+- You must follow the installation instructions for the torch_migraphx library in [Readme.md](https://github.com/Rmalavally/rocm-examples/blob/develop/AI/MIGraphX/Quantization/Readme.md) before using this example.

+- Use Linux to build these examples

 ## Steps for running a quantized model using torch_migraphx